The Role of Content Categorization & URL Databases

 - Objectionable Update: A URL category change to an objectionable or highly blocked category

 In this way, we always propagate critical security updates and malicious and phishing detections first (Malware, Phishing & Fraud, Command & Control, Botnets, and more), and then miscategorized and objectionable changes immediately after.
 When a new identification or category change happens in our system, it is instantly propagated (within seconds) to all SDKs and Database instances worldwide that have zvelo Instant Protection updates enabled.

-This is a broad overview of our real-time updates infrastructure that supports the continuous stream of domain and full path ActiveWeb URLs received by our global network of end users.
+This is a broad overview of our real-time updates infrastructure that supports the continuous stream of base domain and full-path ActiveWeb URLs received by our global network of end users.
 For more information about how we manage newly-visited uncategorized URLs or how we are able to maximize coverage of the ActiveWeb, check out our blog: Secret to the Market’s Most Accurate and Comprehensive Web Categorization Service.

 You can also take our web categorization service for a test drive and enter URLs to get back a category value on the zveloLIVE: URL Checker.
 If you have questions or are ready and committed to implementing the industry’s most comprehensive and accurate URL Database for your solution, contact our sales team.